Rule #1: Go for quality!

 Rule #4: Check the tracking system

-Having real-time stats allows you to compare the difference in results between putting a button-up and putting up a whole page recommending the product or service.
-Having real-time stats so that you can go and check anytime and see how your promotional efforts are working and how effective they are is really important.
+Having real-time stats allows you to compare the results between putting a button-up and putting up a whole page recommending the product or service.
+Having real-time stats so that you can go and check anytime and see how your promotional efforts are working and how effective they are is important.
 So it’s important to see real-time tracking, which gives you instant information on visitor and sales results.

 Many companies only track online orders (which means you get no credit for all sales generated by phone, fax, or mail).

-Other companies use certain “inferior” software that will allow the sale only to be tracked about 80% of the time (which means you lose out on 20% of the commissions that are rightfully due to you).
+Other companies use certain “inferior” software that will allow the sale only to be tracked about 80% of the time (which means you lose out on 20% of the commissions rightfully due to you).

 Other companies will only pay you if the customer visits through your link and buys right there – if they come back later and buy, you may not get credit.